The SaaS marketplace: Technology stack examples to win in 2023By Emily Dyrland

 By working with prospects and learning what their problems are, Christopher can offer them a complete solution.

-An online marketplace is a secret weapon many agencies and managed service providers use to help their clients.
+A SaaS marketplace is a secret weapon many agencies and managed service providers use to help their clients.
 Everything is under one login and there is only one point of contact for SMBs, simplifying the entire experience.
-As the global tech stack continues to grow, so do marketplaces.
+As the number of digital solutions continues to grow, so do software marketplaces.